Unpacking the Narrative of how Russia is going to change the global monetary system.

 Anyways, back to the Narrative.
 In global markets, a gram of gold is worth $61.89 (as of Friday’s close).
 In other words, the central bank is paying 6% below the market price (the discount was greater when this was announced).

 We have looked for a primary source, but cannot tell if Russia is forcing the banks to sell at a discount—i.e. looting them—or if he is helping them by providing a bid.
-The latter is plausible, as everything Russia exports must go at a discount in order to lure buyers to risk sanctions by the US government.
+The latter is plausible, as everything Russia exports must go at a discount to lure buyers to risk sanctions by the US government.

 For example, Russia is selling its oil at a big discount.
 Here is a chart (from Neste) showing the spread between the European standard crude oil Brent and Russian Urals oil.

-We are already seeing one of the flaws in the Narrative that Russia is powerful enough to force the world change its monetary system.
+We are already seeing one of the flaws in the Narrative that Russia is powerful enough to force the world to change its monetary system.
 It is not even powerful enough to sell its oil without bribing its customers!

 Russia is in a Bind